-The latter was founded after leaving Times Mirror where David served as a VP of multimedia.
-Prior to Times Mirror, he managed technology for the 1984 Summer Olympics in Los Angeles.
+The latter was founded after leaving Times Mirror, parent of the Los Angeles Times, where David served as a VP of multimedia publishing.
+Prior to Times Mirror, he managed the IBM donation for the 1984 Summer Olympics in Los Angeles.

-Kerri Esten has been a graphic designer working primarily in the fields of book publishing, advertising, newspapers and periodicals for more than 30 years.
-In addition to her composition skills, she is renowned for her organizational talents, and her ability to bring order to complex or chaotic publishing projects (and we’ve had more than a few!).
+Kerri Esten (she/her) has been a graphic designer working primarily in the fields of book publishing, advertising, newspapers, and periodicals for more than 30 years.
+In addition to her composition skills, she is renowned for her organizational talents and her ability to bring order to complex or chaotic publishing projects (and we’ve had more than a few!).

 Kerri has been an integral part of a number of community organizations, ranging from wildlife protection to historical preservation.
 When not busy with work or community projects, Kerri and her husband like to roam Europe and the British Isles.